karrirasinmaki/blackpepperswing-www/pages/practical-info.md

 <h3>Location</h3>
 The location is Alppitalo at Karjalankatu 2.
+Door code: {{ site.door_code }}

 There are Black Pepper Swing signs at the main entrance.

 If you get lost or can't get it, call +358 84 154 1724.